e18e/e18e/docs/index.md

 features:
   - icon: ✨
-    title: Cleanup
+    title: Clean up
-    details: Improving packages by removing redundant dependencies or replacing them with modern alternatives.
+    details: Improving packages by removing redundant dependencies or replacing them with modern alternatives
     link: /guide/cleanup
   - icon: ⚡️
-    title: Speedup
+    title: Speed up
-    details: Improving performance of widely used packages.
+    details: Improving performance of widely used packages
     link: /guide/speedup
   - icon: 🧩
-    title: Levelup
+    title: Level up
-    details: Building modern alternatives to outdated packages.
+    details: Building modern alternatives to outdated packages
     link: /guide/levelup
 ---

 ## Welcome to e18e!

-e18e (Ecosystem Performance) is an initiative to connect the folks and projects working to improve JS packages performance.
+e18e (Ecosystem Performance) is an initiative to connect the folks and projects working to improve JS packages' performance.

-We'd also like to provide visibility to the efforts of countless Open Source developers working to cleanup, levelup, and speedup our dependencies.
+We'd also like to provide visibility into the efforts of countless open-source developers working to clean up, level up, and speed up our dependencies.

 We invite you to get involved in the different projects linked from these pages, and to connect with others like-minded folks.